 Schools should be engines of social mobility.
 They should provide the knowledge, and the tools, to enable talented young people to overcome accidents of birth and an inheritance of disadvantage in order to enjoy greater opportunities’.
 (Department for Education).

-It is for this reason that the Government have introduced the pupil premium which is allocated to schools for children of statutory school age from low-income families who are known to be eligible for Free school meals (FSM), to children who have been looked after continuously for more than six months (LAC – Looked After Child) and to children whose parents are currently serving in the armed forces.
+It is for this reason that the Government have introduced the pupil premium which is allocated to schools for children of statutory school age who are known to be eligible for Free School Meals (FSM) including pupils eligible for FSM at any point in the last six years (Ever 6 FSM); to children who have been looked after continuously for more than six months (CLA – Child Looked After); and to children whose parents are currently serving in the armed forces.

 All schools are required to annually report on the amount of funding and how this is being used each academic year.
 The grant may be spent in the following ways: